zillionCapital/zillion/README.md

-# WolfBot
+# zillion
-This is the source of the Crypto currency trading bot running on: https://wolfbot.org
+The smart trading bot.

 It is written in TypeScript for NodeJS + MongoDB.